Read time: 9 mins

 The ducting for a wall-mounted range hood is typically placed in a vicinity of the range hood that is easily accessible and out of the way from cooking.
 This is commonly within the above cabinetry or within the adjacent wall.
 Traditionally the ducting will deposit smoke from an exit on the side of the house, on the roof, or both.

-The range hood can be mounted on an interior or exterior wall, depending on factors such as the desired location for ventilation, ease of installation with regards to available power sources, whether there are any windows nearby that could cause interference and many other considerations.
+The range hood can be mounted on an interior or exterior wall, depending on factors such as the desired location for ventilation, ease of access to power sources, whether there are any windows nearby that could cause interference and many other considerations.

 Most common wall-mounted Rangehoods